olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 For sites with large taxonomies (as was the case with us), this can evidently be a huge problem (think locations, car models or clothing based categories for instance) where crawl budget can get utterly sapped.

-As mentioned, parameterisation wasn't featured on the affected pages so it took a while to figure out where these specific ones came from. ~~After some brief hypothesising that we were somehow being spammed,~~ I eventually discovered via backlink data that a handful of sites were linking to a couple of these landing pages with (what appeared to be) custom tracking parameters.
+As mentioned, parameterisation wasn't featured on the affected pages so it took a while to figure out where these specific ones came from. ~~After briefly hypothesising that we were being spammed,~~ I eventually discovered a handful of sites in the backlink data that were linking with (what appeared to be) custom tracking parameters, which matched those in the server logs and Search Console coverage reports.

-If, on the other hand, parameterisation _is_ an intended feature on areas of your site (such as faceted navigation), you'll just as likely be able to spot similar patterns via a site crawl, or a good old Google _site:_ search for the offending parameters.

 ## Escaping crawl traps